amogh7joshi/media-vision/README.md

 A toolbox for reconstructing visual media, primarily images and videos, through operations including colorizing, upscaling, interpolating, and more.
-This project makes use of entirely open-source papers and code implementations, which are re-implemented, and the neural networks have pre-trained weights loaded in.
+This project makes use of entirely open-source papers and code implementations, which are re-implemented, and the neural networks have pre-trained weights loaded in (the toolbox is implemented almost exclusively in PyTorch).

 **Note**: While the goal of MediaVision is to try to reconstruct media, all features that are added to images or video, such as artificial coloring or frame interpolation (adding artificial frames), is not necessarily